Colorado Heights University: Academics

 Colorado Heights University's academic calendar was semester-based.

 Colorado Heights University focused on interdisciplinary business degree programs and English as a Second Language (ESL) courses.
 It offered Intensive English and Test of English as a Foreign Language (TOEFL) preparation certificate programs, the Bachelor of Arts in International Business, and various specializations in the Master of Business Administration in International Business.

 Campus

 The campus consisted of 20 buildings on a 74 acre site, the highest area in Denver.
 The Administration Building opened in 1891.
 Its prominent bell tower could be seen from miles around, serving as a landmark for many Denver residents.

 Students

 Most of the students at Colorado Heights University were non-traditional college students.
-This demographic includes international students, students who speak a language other than English as their native tongue.
+This demographic includes international students, students enrolling in college for an additional or delayed degree, and students who speak a language other than English as their native tongue.

 In addition to the diversity of languages, those students also represented a diversity of cultures, religions and educational backgrounds.
 Students represented more than 60 countries from Europe, Africa, Asia and the Americas.